trugw/TrustedGateway/routercore/README.md

-# RouterCore
+# RouterCore (now: NetTrug)

-RouterCore, RouterHelper, NAPI-like trusted worker scheduling.
+RouterCore (NetTrug), RouterHelper, NAPI-like trusted worker scheduling.

 More information will follow in the near future.